 The plan for this project can be found here.

-The City is planning a full upgrade of the traffic signals at this intersection, including new fisheye vehicle detection camera and accessibility upgrades to pedestrian facilities.
+A project is underway to upgrade the traffic signals at this intersection, including new fisheye vehicle detection camera and accessibility upgrades to pedestrian facilities.
 The project calls for installation of "smart" pedestrian buttons and redesign of ADA ramps and crossings.
 This project improves safety for all road users, while repairing deficient infrastructure and conforming to current ADA standards.
 Decorative mast arms will help to carry the theme of historic Downtown Quincy to this location which is adjacent to Adams Historical National Park.

-This project has been awarded to a vendor and is expected to begin Fall 2020.
+This project has been awarded to a vendor and is expected to continue throughout spring and summer of 2021.
 The plan for this project can be found here.